-The John T Floyd Law Firm’s high-end boutique approach to representing its clients allows it to dedicate the time and attention necessary to achieve the best possible outcome under the circumstances.
+The John T Floyd Law Firm’s high-end boutique approach to representing its clients allows it to dedicate the time and attention necessary to achieve the best possible outcome.
 Mr. Floyd often delivers results in cases that other attorneys believed impossible.

 John T. Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
-He is also rated as a Super Lawyer by the prestigious rating service of Thomson–Reuters, distinguishing him as a lawyer who has attained a high-degree of peer recognition and professional achievement and AV Preeminent by Martindale Hubbell for achieving the highest level of professional excellence for legal expertise, communication skills, and ethical standards.
+He is also rated Best Lawyers: Criminal Defense, Super Lawyer by the prestigious rating service of Thomson–Reuters, distinguishing him as a lawyer who has attained a high-degree of peer recognition and professional achievement and AV Preeminent by Martindale Hubbell for achieving the highest level of professional excellence for legal expertise, communication skills, and ethical standards.

 Mr. Floyd takes great pride in leading his premier criminal defense litigation firm, which focuses exclusively on successfully defending Individuals and businesses accused of serious crimes in Houston, throughout the State of Texas, and in Federal Court across the United States.
 Mr. Floyd’s experience, determination, and talent have earned him national attention, and today he is widely acknowledged as one of the leading authorities in both federal and Texas criminal law.

 When it comes to your freedom and future, you should not take chances by working with anyone but an experienced, confident, and aggressive criminal defense attorney.
 Mr. Floyd has been providing high-quality criminal defense to clients accused of state and federal crimes for more than two decades, often trying difficult and seemingly hopeless cases with success.
 To discuss your situation with Mr. Floyd, contact the John T. Floyd Law Firm in Houston and begin devising a powerful strategy for your defense.

 John T. Floyd is not a former prosecutor turned criminal defense attorney.
 He has never worked for the government or prosecuted a case against an accused.
-He never simply agrees with the prosecution’s theory of the case or assumes his client’s guilt.
+He never assumes the prosecution’s case theory is correct or his client is guilty.
 Mr. Floyd strongly believes in the principles of the Constitution of the United States of America, which puts the burden of proof on the government to prove their case beyond a reasonable doubt.